gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/amdgpu_pro.md

 `{{ic|Advanced Micro Devices, Inc.}}`{=mediawiki} or `{{ic|ATI Technologies Inc.}}`{=mediawiki}, then you are running
 proprietary driver.

-Alternatively, run [glmark2](Benchmarking#glmark2 "glmark2"){.wikilink}.
-When using open driver, in OpenGL Information you will see:
+Alternatively, run [glmark2](Benchmarking#glmark2 "wikilink").
+When using open driver, in OpenGL Information you will
+see:

 `   GL_VENDOR:     AMD`\
 `   GL_RENDERER:   Radeon RX 580 Series (POLARIS10, DRM 3.40.0, 5.10.7-arch1-1, LLVM 11.0.1)`\